 What to Do If You Have Black Mold

-The STOP Restoration process for dealing with black mold in a home involves three steps: containment of the black mold, the reduction or elimination of moisture sources that are causing the black mold and, finally, the removal of all visible mold and of any contaminated materials.
+The STOP Restoration approach for dealing with black mold in a home is a 3 step mold remediation process: containment of the black mold, the reduction or elimination of moisture sources that are causing the black mold and, finally, the removal of all visible mold and of any contaminated materials.
 We do not recommend DIY methods for cleaning up mold like using bleach.

-The reason why it is important to hire a professional such as STOP Restoration Port St. Lucie to handle any black mold issues in your home is to ensure the safety and health of your family.
+It is important to hire a professional such as STOP Restoration Port St. Lucie to handle black mold issues in your home to ensure the safety and health of your family.